Kotlin is a relatively new JVM language that has been in active development by JetBrains since 2011.

 To some developers, this might be a very surprising and not an easy conclusion to accept.

 At the end of a day, Google did decide to support Kotlin for Android development.
-This probably required a considerable investment on Google’s side – is it possible that no one at Google could perform a similar analysis in order to understand the downsides of switching to a new language?
+Is it possible that no one at Google could perform a similar analysis in order to understand the downsides of switching to a new language?

 I think that Googlers are very smart people, and I believe that they did perform a very deep analysis before a decision to support Kotlin was made.